Hamodia: Editorial policy

 Its editorial policy reflects the Haredi point of view.
 Although not Zionist, on ideological grounds, it is right of center in its Israeli coverage.
-It is very vociferous on the thorny issue of Jerusalem, and opposes even minimal concessions.
+It is outspoken on the status of Jerusalem, and opposes even minimal concessions from Israel.
 It includes editorials on all sides of American political and economic issues.

 The publication prohibits photographs of women on its pages and website.
 It avoids sensationalism and reveling in tragedies.
 As Haredi culture shuns television, internet usage, and the reading of secular newspapers, Hamodia is one of the few news sources available to many of its readers.
 At first, the publishers refused to produce an internet edition of Hamodia, but it now exists.